KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 The volume extension needs one of `KHR_materials_transmission` and `KHR_materials_translucency` to allow light rays to pass through the surface into the volume.
 Once the volume is entered however, the simulation of absorption and potentially subsurface scattering inside the medium is independent of the surface properties.

-If the extension is combined with `KHR_materials_transmission`, the refraction occurs at the microfacets.
-That means that the thin microfacet BTDF is replaced by a microfacet BTDF that takes refraction into account.
-The roughness parameter affects both reflection and transmission.
+If the extension is combined with `KHR_materials_transmission`, a refractive microfacet BTDF describes the transmission of light through the volume boundary.
+The refraction occurs on microfacets, and thus the roughness parameter affects both reflection and transmission.
+An exemplatory implementation is shown in [Implementation](#Implementation).

 <figure style="text-align:center">
 <img src="./figures/transmissive-roughness.png"/>
 <figcaption><em>Transmissive sphere with varying roughness.
 From left to right: 0.0, 0.2, 0.4.</em></figcaption>
 </figure>

-If the extension is combined with `KHR_materials_translucency`, the translucent BTDF will be replaced with the diffuse transmission BTDF as defines in `KHR_materials_translucency`.
+If the extension is combined with `KHR_materials_translucency`, a diffuse transmission BTDF describes the transmission of light through the volume boundary.
+The object becomes translucent.
+The roughness parameter only affects the reflection. `KHR_materials_translucency` may be a good choice if the appearance should match a material which exhibits strong subsurface scattering.
+Examples for these dense materials are skin or candle wax.

 <figure style="text-align:center">
 <img src="./figures/translucent-roughness.png"/>
 <figcaption><em>Translucent sphere with varying roughness.
 From left to right: 0.0, 0.2, 0.4.</em></figcaption>
 </figure>

-`KHR_materials_translucency` may be a good choice if the appearance should match a material which exhibits strong subsurface scattering (small scattering distance, high subsurface color).
-Examples for these dense materials are skin or candle wax.
 ## Implementation

 *This section is non-normative.*

+The diffuse transmission BTDF defined in `KHR_materials_translucency` remains unchanged.

 The microfacet BTDF f<sub>transmission</sub> defined in `KHR_materials_transmission` now takes refraction into account.
-That means that we to use Snell's law to compute the modified half vector:
+That means that we use Snell's law to compute the modified half vector:

 *H<sub>TR</sub>* = -normalize(*ior<sub>i</sub>* * *V* + *ior<sub>o</sub>* * *L*)

 *ior<sub>i</sub>* and *ior<sub>o</sub>* denote the IOR of the incident and transmitted side of the surface, respectively. *V* is the vector pointing to the camera, *L* points to the light.
-In a path tracer that starts rays at the camera, *V* corresponds to the incident side of the surface, which is the side of the medium with *ior<sub>i</sub>*.
+In a path tracer, *V* corresponds to the incident side of the surface, which is the side of the medium with *ior<sub>i</sub>*.

 Incident and transmitted IOR have to be correctly set by the renderer, depending on whether light enters or leaves the object.
-An algorithm for tracking the IOR through overlapping objects is described by in [Schmidt and Budge (2002)](#SchmidtBudge2002).
+An algorithm for tracking the IOR through overlapping objects was described by [Schmidt and Budge (2002)](#SchmidtBudge2002).

 The microfacet BTDF also makes use of the modified half vector and the indices of refraction.

 *f*<sub>transmission</sub> = *T* * *baseColor* * (1 - *F<sub>TR</sub>*) * (abs(dot(*L*, *H<sub>TR</sub>*)) * abs(dot(*V*, *H<sub>TR</sub>*))) / (abs(dot(*L*, *N*)) * abs(dot(*V*, *N*))) * (*ior<sub>o</sub>*<sup>2</sup> * *G<sub>TR</sub>* * *D<sub>TR</sub>*) / (*ior<sub>i</sub>* * dot(*V*, *H<sub>TR</sub>*) + *ior<sub>o</sub>* * dot(*L*, *H<sub>TR</sub>*))<sup>2</sup>

 where *T* is the transmission percentage defined by `KHR_materials_transmission`.
-The *D<sub>T<R/sub>* and *G<sub>TR</sub>* terms are the same as in the specular reflection except using the modified half vector *H<sub>TR</sub>* calculated from the refraction direction.
+The *D<sub>T</sub>* and *G<sub>TR</sub>* terms are the same as in the specular reflection except using the modified half vector *H<sub>TR</sub>* calculated from the refraction direction.
 See [Walter et al. (2007)](#Walter2007) for details.

 The Fresnel term *F<sub>TR</sub>* now needs to take internal reflection into account.
 When using the Schlick approximation, care must be taken to use the angle that is on the dense side of the boundary, i.e., the side with the medium that has a higher IOR.
 In addition, total internal reflection has to be considered.
 Therefore, we have three cases: